Tsaratanana Reserve

 The forests in the park are threatened with illegal logging due to obtaining areas for illegal cultivation of marijuana, vanilla and rice.

 Geography

 It is located 57 km north of Bealanana in the Diana Region.

 The park covers an area of 48,622 ha.

 Flora and fauna

 Most of the park is in the Madagascar subhumid forests ecoregion.
 Some high-elevation areas are in the Madagascar ericoid thickets ecoregion.

-The reserve is home to animal species that cannot be found anywhere else in the world, including at least four species of endangered frogs: Rhombophryne guentherpetersi, Rhombophryne ornata, Rhombophryne tany, and Cophyla alticola.
+The park is home to animal species that cannot be found anywhere else in the world, including at least four species of endangered frogs: Rhombophryne guentherpetersi, Rhombophryne ornata, Rhombophryne tany, and Cophyla alticola.